nickjmorrow/react-component-library/README.md

 ## At a Glance

--   The component library uses [Rollup](https://github.com/rollup/rollup) for the bundler / build pipeline.
+-   The component library uses [Rollup](https://github.com/rollup/rollup) for the [build pipeline](https://github.com/ezolenko/rollup-plugin-typescript2).
--   The component library and the demo application are built in TypeScript.
+-   The component library and the demo application are built in [TypeScript](https://www.typescriptlang.org/).
+-   [Styled components](https://styled-components.com/) are used for styling and theming.

 ## Purpose

 I wanted a set of reusable components and styles to use across my personal projects.
-This component library prioritizes consistent design guidelines while allowing for easy departures and overriding.
+This component library prioritizes **consistent design** guidelines while allowing for **easy departures**.

 ## Install